SAP/ui5-webcomponents/docs/dev/Development Workflow.md

 *Note: We recommend syncing your fork, before pushing commits to resolve merge conflicts beforehand.*

-*Note: The full guide to updare PR can be found [here](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/committing-changes-to-a-pull-request-branch-created-from-a-fork).*
+*Note: The full guide to update PR can be found [here](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/committing-changes-to-a-pull-request-branch-created-from-a-fork).*

 ## 7. Sync the fork